sasmlange/geometry/index.rst

 Geometry Notes
 ==========================================

-These are my notes for my Geometry Class according to *Geometry Student Edition CCSS*.
+These are my notes for my Geometry Class according to the textbook *Geometry Student Edition CCSS*.

 .. toctree::
    :maxdepth: 2